Commando Roll of Honour after WW2

 WALKER, William Arthur

-Marine William Walker died in Korea.
-He had been reported missing on 29 November 1950 during operations at Chosin Reservoir, Korea
+Marine William Walker from Steyning, Sussex, died in Korea.
+He had been reported missing on 29 November 1950 during operations at Chosin Reservoir, Korea.
+His name is on the Roll of Honour Memorial in St. Andrews Church, Steyning.

 WALL, Graham